 Family Background

-His parents were Edward Pawłowicz, born in Żmudź/Samogitia (1837-1895) and Marja Szaniawska (1840-1905).
 He had 3 brothers: Jan Pawłowicz, Józef Pawłowicz and Edward Pawłowicz Junior and 5 sisters: Jadwiga, Marja, Aniela, Zofia and Wanda.

 From 1901 to 1902, the family moved to Dąbrowa Górnicza and in 1902 to Korwinów, where he was appointed director of the “Korwinów” brick factory near Częstochowa.
-Some memories of this period are recounted by his son, Bohdan, in the article “Wspomnienia z dzieciństwa” (Memories of Childhood).
-In 1909 he returned to Warsaw, where he established his own technical consulting office on Kanonia 14, which became also the family residence as from 1913 and remained in the Pawłowicz family until 1944 when it was completely destroyed in the Warsaw Uprising.
+Some memories from this period are recounted by his son, Bohdan, in a fragment of the article “Wspomnienia z dzieciństwa” (Memories of Childhood) (pdf in Polish).
+We learn that he was a member of the PPS, a newly founded party primarily focused on Polish independence.
+In 1905, due to a strike by the workers at the brick factory, he was arrested by the Russian police and spent several months in a prison in Raków, Częstochowa.

 Projects